Viir/bots/guide/how-to-use-bots.md

-# How to Use EVE Online Bots
+# How to Use Bots

-In this guide, I show how to run EVE Online bots using the BotEngine console.

 ## What is a Bot?